 Finally The Indian Scrambled Eggs Recipe!

 Indian scrambled eggs are one of my favourite weekend breakfasts.
-I’m a bit of a stickler with my routine during the week and mainly stick to my porridge or scrambled egg whites depending on what workout routine I’ve followed.
-So, this makes for a really nice and different scrambled egg option for Saturday or Sunday mornings.
+This makes for a really nice and different scrambled egg option for Saturday or Sunday mornings!

 Indian scrambled egg are an alternative and healthy take on the far eastern variation of traditional scrambled eggs.